Slouching refers to the fact that much progress is diverted away from the idea of utopia. Global wealth grows, but is not fairly distributed.

 Several European powers colonized huge parts of the world, Africa, Asia, Central and South America.
 One country that escaped colonial efforts was Japan because they were able to initially resist contact with the outside world, but developed literacy and urbanization by adopting many westernizing methods.
 They were able to send selected citizens to study in Europe or America.

 An example of nationalization was the Boer War.
-South Africa had a huge settlement Dutch people.
+South Africa had a huge settlement of Dutch people.
 They ran up against British ambitions and a war resulted in 1899.
 Britain sent 250,000 and had so many prisoners they set up what came to be known as "concentration camps."
 With a lot of brutal tactics the Brits won with the strong support of the British voters.
 As a young boy I came across a book in our family home lauding the British effort in the Boer War.

 Nationalism was on the rise.
 When the heir to the Austrian Hapsburg throne was assassinated it was an effort to remove Serbia and Croatia from the grasp of the Austrian Hapsburg Empire.
 It untangled alliances involving England, France, Russia, Romania and Germany resulting in World War I. Otto von Bismarck was quoted "It is not by speeches and debates that the great issues of the day will be decided, but by blood and iron."